 - Geometrizer: 2,000,200 triangle polygons/sec, 1,000,100 rectangle polygons/sec

 - Renderer: 60 million pixels per second

 - Textures: 16 million coloured textures per second

 - Graphical capabilities: Texture mapping, trilinear filtering, mipmapping, specular reflection, Gouraud shading, flat shading, anti aliasing, alpha blending, perspective texture mapping, trilinear interpolation, micro texture shading, high-specular Gouraud shading

 - Video: Full color texture mapping, tri-linear interpolation, micro texture, shading high-specula gouraud shading , fix shading, flat shading, texture & edge multi layered anti-aliasing (multi-sample anti-aliasing), lighting effects, parallel light, 4 spot light, pin spot light, special effect zoning-fog, 32 levels of translucency

 - Special effects: Zoning fog, 32 levels of translucency, clipping, model & texture LOD, fade in/out, 4095 moving models

-- Lighting: Parallel light, 4 light sports, pin-point light, specular shading, T&L lighting
+- Lighting: Parallel light, 4 light spots, pin-point light, specular shading, T&L lighting

 - Other features: Cloth physics, particle effects, inverse kinematics, facial animation, eye movement